quantixed/VolcanoPlot/README.md

 The default is to look at a 2-fold change, but this can be changed in the dialog box.

 A PCA is generated for the selected data.
-If you want to compare some other data using PCA use the menu item.
-This is useful if you have more than two conditions and want to do a PCA on everything.
+This works by comparing intensities of each detected protein per replicate, in the datasets.
+The PCA is designed to be equivalent to SIMCA-P+.

-Note that on loading of MaxQuant data, any rows that have no information for Gene Name or Protein Name (i.e. contaminants) are filtered out during the load prcedure.
+Note that on loading of MaxQuant data, any rows that have no information for Gene Name or Protein Name (i.e. contaminants) are filtered out during the load procedure.